depeche-io/postgresql-on-fire/physical-replication/step11/text.md

-*green* is the Leader, <span style='color:red'>red</span> and *blue* are the replicas.
+*green* is the Leader, *red* and *blue* are the replicas.
 Manual failover is very similar to a switchover with one very crucial difference - you need to make absolutely sure, that the Old Leader can't start again.
 More precisely - that the Old Leader won't get any writes. <br />

 Procedure
 1. Start with 1 Leader (DEAD !) + healthy 2 Replicas